-- Talk to my child regularly about the value of education. - Monitor TV viewing, screen time, social media usage, and make sure that my child reads every day. - Provide a guiet place and time for my child to complete homework. - Make sure that my child attends school every day, on time, and with homework completed. - Make sure my child dresses appropriately for school. - Monitor my child's progress in school. - Make every effort to attend school events such as parent-teacher conferences, Open House and Back-to-School Night. - Ensure that my child gets adequate sleep, regular medical attention and proper nutrition. - Participate in school, home and community sponsored activities when possible. - Participate in shared decision making with school staff and other families for the benefit of students. - Respect the school, staff, students and families.
+- Talk to my child regularly about the value of education. - Monitor TV viewing and make sure that my child reads every day. - Provide a quiet place and time for my child to complete homework. - Make sure that my child attends school every day, on time, and with homework completed. - Make sure my child dresses appropriately for school. - Monitor my child's progress in school. - Make every effort to attend school events such as parent-teacher conferences.
+Open House and Back-to-School Night. - Ensure that my child gets adequate sleep, regular medical attention and proper nutrition. - Participate in school, home and community sponsored activities when possible. - Participate in shared decision making with school staff and other families for the benefit of students. - Respect the school, staff, students and families.

-Family member signature
+Family member si ignature